Looking for inspiration for a day out?

 - Glasgow Queen Street to Balloch – 50 minutes by train

-There’s a reason the Loch Lomond and the Trossachs National Park is so popular: it’s incredibly easy to get to from Glasgow, and it’s beautiful, of course.
-Take your pick from stunning walks, leisurely cycle rides and boat trips – or take the activities up a notch with thrilling watersports.
-The SEA LIFE Aquarium is sure to entertain the kids, while Loch Lomond Shores has a range of excellent shops.
+There’s a reason Loch Lomond and the Trossachs National Park is so popular: it’s incredibly easy to get to from Glasgow, and it really is beautiful.
+Take your pick from stunning walks suitable for every ability, leisurely cycle rides and scenic boat trips – or take the activities up a notch with thrilling watersports.
+SEA LIFE Loch Lomond Aquarium is sure to entertain the kids, while Loch Lomond Shores has a great range of shops and cafes.

 A day beside the sea.

-- Glasgow Central to Ayr – 50 minutes by train
+- Glasgow Central to Ayr – around one hour by train

 Discover Scotland’s historic heart.

-- Glasgow Queen Street to Stirling – 50 minutes by train
+- Glasgow Queen Street to Stirling – around 30 minutes by train

 Stirling is packed with history.
-Explore the cobbled streets and impressive castle in the old town, then venture on to the nearby Wallace Monument and Bannockburn battlefield.
+Explore the cobbled streets and impressive castle in the old town, then venture on to the nearby Wallace Monument or Bannockburn battlefield to delve into stories from the past.

 Scotland's historic capital.